xarmian/reach-builder-4/README.md

-# Reach Builder Challenge Week 4
+# Reach Builder Challenge Week 4 - Level 2

 This project was created based on the Reach Builder Week 4 Challenge.
 The specifications of the challenge can be found here: